Absolute gallery products.

 Museums vary widely in size, style, and subject matter, creating a wide range of display needs.
 Museums prefer a quality product that is also aesthetically pleasing and does not draw attention away from the object(s) being displayed.
 The products should be easy to use, have clean lines and fit in with the museums design.

 Wall space, an important area for museums, is where many valuable pieces of art are displayed.
 This is why museum hanging systems are very important.
 One system they use is a “track system”.
 This system allows them to display artwork and move the pieces around without constantly repairing the walls.
 Other systems are stationary and may include security hangers.
-Absolute Museum and Gallery Products has been supplying these systems to museums for many years.

 Information is another important part of the museum experience so free standing signs and wall signs are widely used.
 Wall hung label holders are commonly used next to artwork to identify the artist and describe the artwork.
 Freestanding display case label holders as well as shelf edge label holders are used by artwork in a case or on a tabletop surface.
 Other freestanding signage can guide a patron through a museum or identify artworks in the center of a room.